rnd-team-dev/plotoptix/README.rst

 The idea for development is:

 1. Binaries for Linux (done in v0.3.0).
+2. Migrate to OptiX 7.0.
-2. Complete the plot layout / cover more raytracing features.
+3. Complete the plot layout / cover more raytracing features.
-3. Convenience functions for various plot styles.
+4. Convenience functions for various plot styles.
 Other GUI's.

    *Here, the community input is possible and warmly welcome!*